 Who is being targeted to apply?

 The College of Sciences and Engineering (CoSE) has developed a Research funding plan (PDF 111KB) to support researchers identify and apply for funding in 2018-2019.
-This is a working document that will be updated over time - please provide any suggestions to the CoSE Research Services Manager Sarah Bascomb.
+A plan for 2019-2021 is currently underdevelopment.
 This is not an exhaustive list and researchers can explore additional funding opportunities relevant to their fields using the links provided at the UTAS Finding & applying for funding website.